-1. An approximately 3-foot section of fresh, flexible tree branch.
-Ours was from a Hawthorne and was about 1/4 inch thick – any flexible wood should work.
+1. an approximately 3-foot section of a fresh, flexible tree branch (Ours was from a Hawthorne and was about 1/4 inch thick.
+Any flexible wood should work.)

-2. Clay to make beads (we used Sculpty)
+2. clay to make beads (We used Sculpey.)

-5. Leather cording for finishing (or, brown fabric that has been cut into very thin strips)
+5. thin leather cording for finishing (or brown fabric that has been cut into very thin strips)

-Pull it tight each time- the first wrap around was a little complicated because it didn’t want to hold.
-I had Bug help me by holding the first one in place as I moved on to the next section.
+Pull it tight each time.
+The first wrap-around was a little complicated because it didn’t want to hold.
+I had my son help me by holding the first one in place as I moved on to the next section.

-Repeat the wrap every inch or so around the hoop, pulling the string between knots tight enough so there is no slack, but not tight enough to cause the branch to bend.
-You want it to stay laying flat on the floor when you set it down.
+Repeat the wrap every inch or so around the hoop, pulling the string between knots tightly enough so there is no slack but not tightly enough to cause the branch to bend.
+You want it to stay flat on the floor when you put it down.

-When you get all the way around the circle, begin tying the knots in the center of the previous rings stings. (see the image- you want the straight segments that run parallel with the ring)
+When you get all the way around the circle, begin tying the knots in the center of the previous ring’s strings.
+(See the image.
+You want the straight segments that run parallel with the ring.)

 Go around and around, being careful to keep the string tight!

 When you get closer to the middle, add beads wherever you want them.
-I added mine at the third, fifth and seventh ring.
+I added mine at the third, fifth, and seventh rings.
 In order to add them, I needed to unwrap the string from the twig so I could thread them easily- which was okay because then I was working with less, and the holes to tie knots in were getting smaller and smaller anyway!

 To finish, add strings on the sides and tie on more beads and feathers.
 You can wrap the cording around the twig ring, tie the cording on the feathers, and add some as a loop to hang the dream catcher.

 I thought it was a really fun and easy project for fall.
-Bug’s turned out fantastic as well, and he didn’t have any issues tying his own- give it a try with your kiddos!
+My kids’ dream catchers turned out fantastic as well.
+(Keep in mind you may need to help younger children tie their strings.)
+Give it a try with your kiddos!

-Grandmother’s Dreamcatcher: A cute story about a child who has nightmares and learns about Dreamcatchers from her Grandmother.
+Grandmother’s Dreamcatcher: A sweet story about a child who has nightmares and learns about Dreamcatchers from her Grandmother.